Who is more vulnerable to environmental hazards?

 People with a chronic health condition may be at increased risk from environmental hazards, such as:

-• infectious diseases, due to weak body defenses
+• infectious diseases, due to weak body defences

 • effects of air pollution, as their lungs are already working hard to cope at 'normal' levels of air pollution (this particularly affects people with respiratory disease and cardiovascular disease)